lburl01/just-a-blog/src/pages/posts/2019/April/18/python-experimentation.md

 ---
-title: Docker 101
+title: Stepping into the Python Pit
-description: Filling in my Docker knowledge with the play-with-docker tutorials
+description: Codewars as a learning tool
-date: '2019-04-17'
+date: '2019-04-18'
-image: 'emerson-peters-552218-unsplash.jpg'
+image: 'tina-hartung-196218-unsplash.jpg'
-tags: ['docker']
+tags: ['python']
 ---
 ## First heading
 Something to talk about.